m-zebrak/java-h2db-deans-office/README.md

 ### 2. 4th student edited (Julie -> Hannah)
   ![](screenshoots/student_edited.png)

-### 3. subject selected
+### 3. subject "Physics" selected
   ![](screenshoots/subject_selected.png)

-### 4. subject removed
+### 4. subject "Physics" removed
 ![](screenshoots/subject_removed_new.png)

-### 5. english with rating 5 has been added and attempted to add a subject by the index that no one student has
+### 5. subject "English" with rating 5 has been added and attempted to add a subject by the index that no one student has
 (index_number in subjects is a FOREIGN key that references index_number in students, so in the students table there must be a student with a given index_number)